fjhenigman/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 hardware.
 An important point to remember is that Vulkan-capable hardware can be graphics-based, compute-based, or both.

-As you can see, the Vulkan loader is a critical part of the Vulkan ecosystem, acting as the mediator between these applications, layers, and ICDs.
+Because of this, the Vulkan loader is a critical part of the Vulkan ecosystem, acting as the mediator between these applications, layers, and ICDs.
 This document is intended to provide an overview of the necessary interfaces between each of these.